isaiahsaclayan/S25-38/docs/nscrypt.md

 Sets the private unit member to the specified unit if supported by the parser.

 ## _tool_on_off(self, params: dict[str, str])
-Takes a control command from the parser and will output "TOLL OFF" or "TOOL ON" dependent on status
+Takes a control command from the parser and will output "TOOL OFF" or "TOOL ON" dependent on status

 ## _process_command(self, command: str, params: dict[str, str])
 Takes the parsed command and will place it the correct function as necessary.
 Will output an invalid command status if any invalid command is found.